cariehl/AutoChessTD/Assets/_Scripts/Units/Towers/Capabilities/README.md

 ## Towers/Capabilities
 Monobehaviour classes that give a tower a specific capability.
-A command can execute a capability.
+A capability can executed supported commands.